 State water quality standards.
 DNR shares this information with planners, citizens and other partners in basin planning and watershed management activities.

 The assessments are prepared every two years, and can be found in the ADBNet online database.

 Wasteload Allocation (WLA) is the portion of a receiving water’s assimilative capacity that is allocated to one of its existing or future point sources of pollution.
 The DNR develops WLAs for some construction projects and for facilities, as part of the NPDES permitting process, before they discharge treated wastewater (for example, domestic sewage treatment plants and industrial plants) into waters of the state.
 A WLA is calculated in order to assure that the permitted effluent limits meet applicable state Water Quality Standards.

 The section also tracks fish kills throughout the state and maintains the

 Iowa DNR Fishkill Database.

-The Use Assessment and Use Attainability Analysis (UA/UAA) staff gather field data and assess available information to determine the highest level of recreation and aquatic life uses a stream is capable of supporting and assigning the most appropriate recreational and aquatic life use classification for each stream in Iowa.
+The Use Attainability Analysis (UAA) staff gather field data and assess available information to determine the highest level of recreation and aquatic life uses a stream is capable of supporting and assigning the most appropriate recreational and aquatic life use classification for each stream in Iowa.
 The current priority is to collect information on those streams that are receiving a permitted discharge (e.g. wastewater treatment plant).

-The IADNR has specific regulatory roles, when it comes to construction projects that may impact wetland; rivers; or streams, that are designed to protect these waters of the State.
-The IADNR’s role is different, but complimentary to the US Army Corps of Engineers (Corps) responsibilities.
+The DNR has specific regulatory roles, when it comes to construction projects that may impact wetland; rivers; or streams, that are designed to protect these waters of the State.
+The DNR’s role is different, but complimentary to the US Army Corps of Engineers (Corps) responsibilities.

-A Section 401 Water Quality Certificate is IADNR's certification that a project will not violate state water quality standards and is required before the Corps of Engineers can issue a Section 404 permit.
+A Section 401 Water Quality Certificate is DNR's certification that a project will not violate state water quality standards and is required before the Corps of Engineers can issue a Section 404 permit.